Bookports/Bookports/README.md

-# Emergence
+# Bookports
+### The porthole to the age of knowledge.

-An open-source ILS for the digital library era.
+An open-source, customisable and modular ILS (Integrated Library System) for the future library era.

+Bookports is written in Java, and aims to have a minimum version of Java 11.

 ## Usage